Media career of Donald Trump: Television and film

 The 1992 Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach film's casino scenes were filmed at the Trump Taj Mahal Casino Resort (now the Hard Rock Hotel & Casino Atlantic City).
 The scenario of the movie revolves around a KGB agent's activities in the US surrounding a sheikh.

 The movie title softly refers to Deribasovskaya street in Odessa, Ukraine.

 Talk shows

 Starting in the 1990s, Trump was a guest about 24 times on the nationally syndicated Howard Stern Show.
-He had over 18 visits on The View, many before he announced his candancy for president.
-President Trump was a favored guest until he started his presidential candidacy in June, 2015.
+He had over 18 visits on The View, most of them before he started his presidential candidacy in June 2015.
 He also had his own short-form talk radio program called Trumped! (one to two minutes on weekdays) from 2004 to 2008.
 In 2011, he was given a weekly unpaid guest commentator spot on Fox & Friends that continued until he started his presidential candidacy in 2015.